SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 ### Charging Board - TP4056

 To charge your batteries, you need to get a charge controller to make sure the batteries are safely charged.
 Bear in mind, without diodes, you can potentially damage your battery if you accidentally leave your tracker on while charging.
 That being said, the TP4056 charging boards also provide some safety features such as over-discharge protection, over-charging protection (only when turned off if you don't have [diodes](#diodes-optional)!), short circuit protection, and over current protection.

+In regards to charging boards, it's also important to consider the charging rate and how that might affect the over all longevity of your battery.
+Most TP4056 charging boards are configured to charge at a current of 1000mA, and so it is recommended that you pair your TP4056 charging board with a battery that is at least 1000mAh, or you could be shortening the lifespan of your battery if using a battery with a capacity below 1000mAh.
+Some TP4056 charging boards have a configurable charge current via DIP switches, but most do not.
+If you're interested in learning more about the TP4056, you can refer to the datasheet, which can be found [here](https://dlnmh9ip6v2uc.cloudfront.net/datasheets/Prototyping/TP4056.pdf).

+Likewise, in regards to charging, it's important to bear in mind that most TP4056 charging boards are incompatible with USB C PD chargers.
+For example, trying to use a phone USB C phone charger likely would not work.
+Instead, you will need a standard USB A charger.

 ### Power Switches